munfeiwoo/Todoist/README.md

 5. Andriod studio 3.6.3 (to configure your emulator)
 6. Preinstall Todoist application in your emulator.

-Please be noted I have setup my Todoist account manually and I have installed the Todoist app from Google Playstore in the emulator since I was getting page not found error when accessing to http://files.slatestudio.com/sr82 provided in the assignemnt
+Please be noted I have setup my Todoist account manually and I have installed the Todoist app from Google Playstore in the emulator since I was getting page not found error when accessing to http://files.slatestudio.com/sr82 provided in the assignment

 # Overview of the test structure or framework